 This document supports the development of guidelines for defining LRPs for Pacific Salmon, as required by the recently revised Fisheries Act.
 Guidelines that have been informed by this work are available in the companion working paper “Guidelines for Defining Limit Reference Points for Pacific Salmon Stock Management Units.”

 Under the New Fisheries Act, Limit Reference Points (LRPs) that represent the level below which serious harm is occurring will be required for major fish stocks prescribed in regulation.
+LRPs define the trigger below which rebuilding plans will be required.

 For Pacific salmon, it is anticipated there could be > 65 major fish stocks (or stock management units, SMUs), where the proposed functional definition of a SMU is a group of one or more Wild Salmon Policy Conservation Units (CUs) that are managed together with the objective of achieving a joint status.
+A CU is the fundamental unit of biodiversity that we are trying to maintain and manage.

-While lower biological benchmarks under the Wild Salmon Policy delineate abundances below which CUs are considered at risk of extinction (DFO 2005), these benchmarks have not been identified for many data-limited CUs and have not been aggregated to the SMU level, representing significant gaps in our ability to develop LRPs under the Fisheries Act.
+While lower biological benchmarks under the Wild Salmon Policy delineate abundances below which CUs are considered at risk of extinction (DFO 2005).
+Methods to assess status of CUs have been developed for a range of data types, and statuses across multiple metrics are grouped into a single status.
+These methods produce status results that largely align with COSEWIC.
+For example a Red status CU, generally aligns with an Endangered COSEWIC status.
+A key gap, however, is that these have not , these benchmarks have not been identified for many data-limited been aggregated to the SMU level, representing significant gaps in our ability to develop LRPs under the Fisheries Act.

 The suite of LRP estimation methods considered in this paper are specific to the case where a LRP is defined as a single aggregate abundance that is associated with a high probability of all component CUs being above lower benchmarks that are consistent with the WSP.
 Alternative approaches to identifying LRPs are discussed in t